lkmrus/service-template/README.md

 - `products`: list all products.
 - `productById(id: String!)`: fetch a product by database id.
 - `productBySlug(slug: String!)`: fetch a product by slug.
+- `cart(filter?: CartFilterInput)`: fetch the active cart by id or owner (falls back to the authenticated user).
+- `cartItemsCount(filter?: CartFilterInput)`: return the number of line items (including nested bundle items) in the resolved cart.

 **Mutations**
 - `login(input: LoginInput!)`: exchange email/password for a JWT access token.